 Meeting the financial threshold in light of COVID-19

 We have seen how the effect of the global pandemic has cost many people to lose their jobs, and as a result of this, families are separated as the financial threshold under the immigration rules can no longer be satisfied, which ultimately means you are no longer able to sponsor your loved ones to join you in the UK.

-The concession applies to individuals who have experienced loss of income during 1 March 2020 and 31 May 2021.
+The concession applies to individuals who have experienced the loss of income between 1 March 2020 and 31 May 2021.